Boulder08/chunknorris/README.md

 **--graintable**: Defines a (full) path to an existing Film Grain Synthesis grain table file, which you can get by using grav1synth.
 There are also some tables in the av1-graintables directory.
 Note that sometimes it is a good option to use a B/W grain table as ones with chroma grain can increase saturation of the video too much.
 The lower resolution tables often contain a little more, or sharper grain compared to the higher resolution counterparts.
+**NOTE:** If you use a recent SVT-AV1-HDR build, the included internal photon noise generator is a better choice (if you don't wish to use --film-grain).
 - Example: --graintable C:\Temp\grain.tbl
 - Default: None